chef/automate/components/docs-chef-io/content/automate/ha_aws_deployment_prerequisites.md

 {{< note >}}

--   Use a [Hardware Calculator](/calculator/automate_ha_hardware_calculator.xlsx) to check how much hardware you will need for your use case.
+- Please refer to [Performance Benchmarks](/automate/ha_performance_benchmarks) for more details on the hardware requirements.
 - Make sure the hardware requirement in not lesser than the recommended [Minimum Hardware Requirement](/automate/ha_aws_deployment_prerequisites/#minimum-hardware-requirement)

 {{< /note >}}